oerg866/win98-quickinstall/README.md

     **This can be specified multiple times, all the files in all the directories will be added in this case**

+    The data will be put into the `extra` folder in the output image

   * `--drivers <DRIVERS>`

-    Instructs the script to process *slipstream* all drivers in this directory.
+    Instructs the script to process and *slipstream* all drivers in this directory.

     *Slipstream* means that these drivers will be installed automatically when the hardware for them is detected at any point of the installation's lifetime, even when the hardware is not yet present at the time of installation.

     Default: `_DRIVER_` in the framework directory.
-It already contains a curated selection of drivers.
+It already contains a curated selection of drivers (from the `win98-driver-lib-base` repository)

     **This parameter can only be specified once.**